High-Efficiency Boiler And A/C Replace Furnace In Lancaster PA

 Installing these new efficient systems do more than just lower his monthly bills.
 It also earned him cash back.

 Today, many energy companies offer incentives for people to install HVAC systems that use less energy than older ones.
 Lancaster, PA is no exception.
-In this case, Greg helped our homeowner in Lancaster get an $1,800 rebate through Met-Ed, his electric company.
+In this case, we helped our homeowner in Lancaster get an $1,800 rebate through Met-Ed, his electric company.

 Are you considering upgrading your HVAC system to be more efficient?
 Contact us see how we can help you get better heating and cooling while saving money on your energy bills.